privacyguides/privacyguides.org/docs/search-engines.md

 **Startpage** is a private search engine known for serving [Google and Bing](https://support.startpage.com/hc/articles/4522435533844-What-is-the-relationship-between-Startpage-and-your-search-partners-like-Google-and-Microsoft-Bing) search results.
 One of Startpage's unique features is the [Anonymous View](https://startpage.com/en/anonymous-view), which puts forth efforts to standardize user activity to make it more difficult to be uniquely identified.
 The feature can be useful for hiding [some](https://support.startpage.com/hc/articles/4455540212116-The-Anonymous-View-Proxy-technical-details) network and browser properties.
 Unlike the name suggests, the feature should not be relied upon for anonymity.
 If you are looking for anonymity, use the [Tor Browser](tor.md#tor-browser) instead.

+Startpage can be accessed on the [Tor Browser](tor.md#tor-browser) using their [.onion site](https://support.startpage.com/hc/en-us/articles/24786602537364-Startpage-s-Tor-onion-service).and can be accesed on Tor Safest Level, which disable javascript.
+It has all features that Starpage.com has, except Anonynous view.

 [:octicons-home-16: Homepage](https://startpage.com){ .md-button .md-button--primary }
 [:octicons-eye-16:](https://startpage.com/en/privacy-policy){ .card-link title="Privacy Policy" }
 [:octicons-info-16:](https://support.startpage.com/hc/categories/4481917470356-Startpage-Search-Engine){ .card-link title=Documentation}